 Digital and Physical 3D

 At a small startup, you do everything regardless of your particular role definition.
-At Jelly Telly, I designed and created everything from physical puppet, to digital enviroments.
-Filmed, composited, edited and everything in between.
+At Jelly Telly, I designed and created everything from physical puppets to digital enviroments.
+I Filmed, composited, edited, and everything in between.

 Modeling, Compositing, Editing

 My first big job out of college was intense.
 Within a 3 month time span (from time of hire), I had to create a whole new environment for the VeggieTales cast, consolidate the work of a team of character animators, render scenes, composite, edit, re-dub and ship a whole season of VeggieTales to NBC and Telemundo.
 Here are a few snapshots.

 Modeling, Texturing, Rendering

 Another concept for a cartoon that I made on the side.